crispinprojects/pi-webcam-security/README.md

 touch test.txt
 ```

-Now when you do "touch text.txt" a new file is created and stored on hd1.
+Now when you do "touch text.txt" a new file should be created and stored on hd1.

 Next perform a reboot.